Wireless & Radio certification testing

 Legal Implications for ISED marking

-Certification is required by a Foreign Certification Body (FCB).
+Certification is required by a Foreign Certification Body (FCB) we can recommend a good compnay for certification services.
 We can help with referring you to an independent notified body who we highly recommend.
 EMC Bayswater has an ANSI C63.4: 2009 and C63.4: 2014 IC registered test site essential for performing ISED and IC radiated emissions measurements.

 For further information regarding the ISED EMC testing compliance requirements.
 Including ISED labelling, declaration of conformity, please refer to our dedicated ISED / IC section.